-- 1. Describe how you care for your dog, include the below tasks and the tools needed to complete them.
+- 1. Describe how you care for your dog, include the tasks below and the tools needed to complete them.
 Use pictures and words. - a.
 Feeding - b.
 Exercising - c.
 Shelter - 2.
-Describe the below information concerning spaying/neutering your dog. - a.
-1 health benefit to your dog - b.
-1 economical benefit to yourself or your community - c.
-1 program that assists qualified individuals with the cost of the procedure - 3.
-Describe 1 genetic disease and 1 fault common in your dog's breed, include below information. - a.
+Describe the information below concerning spaying/neutering your dog. - a.
+One health benefit to your dog - b.
+One economic benefit to yourself or your community - c.
+One program that assists qualified individuals with the cost of the procedure - 3.
+Describe one genetic disease and one fault common in your dog's breed, including below information. - a.
 Possible Cause - b.
 Symptoms - c.
 Treatment - 4.
 Describe the recommended nutritional needs for your dog. - a.
 Caloric intake needed per day or volume of food this equates to - b.
 Desired percent daily values for necessary nutrients such as protein, fat, fiber - c.
 Preferred ingredients (ex: lamb vs. chicken, corn vs. rice, etc.) - 5.
 Describe correct conformational structure of the dog.
 Give 1 undesired example for each structure listed below.
 Describe why the incorrect structure you chose is not desired.
 Use pictures and words. - a.
 Forequarters - b.
 Rear Quarters - c.
 Foot Structure - 6.
-Describe basic skills needed to enter an AKC obedience trial at the level you are currently showing at fair.
-Include the below information. - a.
+Describe basic skills needed to enter an AKC obedience trial at the level you are currently showing at the fair.
+Include the information below. - a.
 Exercises you would perform in order (Include jump height regulations if required) - b.
 Equipment needed - c.
 Basic rules to observe while performing your course - 7.
 Describe basic skills needed to enter an AKC Jr. Showmanship competition.
-Include the below information. - a.
+Include the information below. - a.
 Compose a diagram of the appropriate pattern listed below with hand changes. - i.
 First Year: Down & Back - ii.
 Second Year: L - iii.
 Third Year: T - iv.
 Fourth Year: Triangle - b.
 How to appropriately stack your breed of dog - c.
-Equipment needed

-- 8. Describe what you would need to put together a dog first aid kit.
-Include the below information. - a.
-What items you would put in the kit - b.
+Equipment needed - 8.
+Describe what you would need to put together a dog first aid kit.
+Include the information below. - a.
+What items would you put in the kit - b.
 Where you can purchase the needed items - c.
 What each item is used for - 9.
-Describe basic skills needed to enter an AKC Agility course at the level you are currently showing at fair.
-Include the below information. - a.
+Describe basic skills needed to enter an AKC Agility course at the level you are currently showing at the fair.
+Include the information below. - a.
 Acceptable collars and leashes - b.
 Pictures of 3 obstacles you may encounter and description - c.
 Basic rules to observe while performing your course - 10.
 Identify a volunteer opportunity you and your dog could participate in together. - a.
-Describe how you can become involved/what type of events you would contribute to b.
+Describe how you can become involved/what type of events you would contribute to - b.
 Explain the benefit of volunteering for yourself and your dog - c.
 Explain the benefit of volunteering for your community